Introduction

 Unfortunately, cloud service invoices can be complex and confusing as Azure cost depends on capacity, services, and location.

-In this backdrop, optimizing costs in your Azure environment is crucial for efficient resource utilization and maintaining budget control.
-In this blog, we’ll explore below the most effective strategies to help you reduce your Azure expenses while maximizing the benefits of cloud computing.
+In this backdrop, Azure cost optimization is crucial for efficient resource utilization and maintaining budget control.
+In this blog, we’ll explore below the most effective strategies to help you reduce your Azure cost while maximizing the benefits of cloud computing.

 2. Azure Hybrid Benefit